Life Of–Press page

 Inbred Process: Working Alone and Titles

-In later years I’d sometimes go to a local coffee shop with my laptop, headphones, and rough mixes.
+Back in Minnesota I'd sometimes go to a local coffee shop with my laptop, headphones, and rough mixes to work.
 I’d edit with the coffee shop’s patrons in view.
-I’d assemble sound vaguely prodded by what I saw and heard.
+I’d assemble sound prodded vaguely by what I saw and heard.

 Some of the titles to the songs and pieces of sound were from overheard conversations.
 They were just placeholder names, bookmarks, Post-it® notes.
 Over time, the placeholder titles gained some traction and acquired a ghostly sort of existence.
 They grew into significant little song-music-people.
 They began to exert influence over musical direction.
 Back in the studio, it seemed perfectly sane to ask, “Is it right that the song-person Emily should have a lacey high piano gong cycle in this section?
 Is it ‘right?’
 Is it Emily?”